mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 ## 4 Who Is the Owner of Data in a Mendix App?

-The Mendix customer has ownership of the data and intellectual property of their Mendix applications as stated by Mendix master agreements and end-user agreements.
+The Mendix customer has ownership of the data and intellectual property of their Mendix applications, as stated by Mendix master agreements and end-user agreements.

+For more information, see [Exporting Your Data](vendor-lock-in#export-data) in *No Vendor Lock-In*.

 ## 5 Who Has Access to My Data?